humdrum-tools/humdrum-documentation/tool/patt/index.md

 ### EXAMPLES

-The following examples illustrate the operation of the **patt** command.
+The following examples illustrate the operation of the <span class="tool">patt</span> command.
 Consider the following target file and pattern template file:

 > **template file:**